ariel-ortiz/202211-tc3048.1/WebAssembly/README.md

 ## Wasmer

-**NOTE:** The current version of this software only works on x86-64 CPUs.
+**NOTE:** The current version of this software only works on x86-64 processors.
 At this moment, unfortunately, Apple M1 processors (ARM64) on macOS are not supported.

 The [Wasmer Python package](https://github.com/wasmerio/wasmer-python) brings the required API to execute WebAssembly modules from within a Python runtime system.